-Our bodies have at least as many microbial cells as human cells.
-These microbes form diverse “microbiomes” that lives on and within the human body.
+Our bodies have more microbial cells than human cells(1, 2).
+These microbes form diverse “microbiomes” that live on and within the human body.
 The skin, gut, hair, and vagina are some of the places where microbes such as bacteria and fungi can be naturally found, and they interact with each other and our bodies.
-We begin building our microbiome on day one, typically at birth from our mother through the birth canal.
-But as we grow up, our diet and environment shape the microbiome as it becomes a unique and important part of us.
+A person’s first exposure to microbes likely occurs during birth from a variety of sources, including the maternal bacteria(3).
+But as we grow up, our diet and environment shape the microbiome as it becomes a unique and important part of us(1).

+The microbiome plays an essential role in health and disease, helping us to digest food(4), ward off pathogens(5), and develop the immune system(6, 7).
+Sometimes, however, the microbiome is pushed off balance, leading to dysbiosis.
+In this case, the normal healthy interactions between ourselves and the microbiome is lost, making us more susceptible to disease such as infection and cancer(8, 9).
 The microbiome plays an essential role in health and disease, helping us to digest food, ward off pathogens, and develop the immune system.
 Sometimes, however, the microbiome is pushed off balance, leading to dysbiosis.
 In this case, the normal healthy interactions between ourselves and the microbiome is lost, making us more susceptible to disease such as infection and cancer.

 We are studying why treatment for BV does not work for some women, and how it is influenced by the vaginal environment.

 HPV stands for human papilloma virus.
-Over 200 types of HPV exist, with some causing health problems ranging from warts to cervical cancer.
-Inflammation is a driver of cancer progression, and research shows that the microbiome changes how our bodies respond to infection through inflammation.
+Over 170 types of HPV are known(15, 16), with some causing health problems ranging from warts to cervical cancer(17).
+Inflammation is a driver of cancer progression(18), and research shows that the microbiome changes how our bodies respond to infection through inflammation(19-22).

 We are studying how the vaginal microbiome influences the development of cervical cancer in the presence of certain high risk HPV infections.